Assessment Criteria for the Good Governance Awards

 - Is there a clear commitment to the ongoing training of Board members?

-- Does it provide details of the organisation’s decision-making process and the delegation and oversight of delegated decision-making powers?
+- Does it provide details of the organisation’s delegation of decision-making powers?

-- Is it clear that the organisation has a risk register and risk management policy in place?
+- Is it clear that the organisation has a risk management policy in place?

-- Does the report provide an insight into the organisation’s top risks and how they are managed?
+- Does the report provide an insight into how the top risks are managed

-- Does it describe the organisation’s approach to remuneration & performance management?
+- Does it describe the organisation’s approach to performance management?

 - Does it describe the organisation’s approach to investment policy?